– 10 min read –

 Training

-Train object detection algorithm require compatible datasets as input.
-So we need to install a convenient dataset reader from the HUB (or develop one if none exists).
-Such process node doesn’t need data to be loaded previously in Ikomia.
-In other words, dataset reader is a self-input node which is functional without setting global input for the workflow.
-After executing the node, you will see the dataset image gallery (can take a while..).
-You can visualize annotations of a selected image by double-clicking on it (and double-click again to go back to gallery).
+Training object detection algorithms requires compatible datasets as input.
+Therefore, we need to install a suitable dataset reader from the HUB (or develop one if none exists).
+The dataset reader is a process node that doesn't require data to be loaded previously in Ikomia.
+In other words, the dataset reader is a self-input node that is functional without setting a global input for the workflow.

 Display dataset annotations

-Then you have to choose your Deep Learning model and connect it to the dataset reader.
-As for image classification, you need to setup hyper-parameters and you are ready to go.
+Next, you have to choose your Deep Learning model and connect it to the dataset reader.
+Similar to image classification, you need to set up hyper-parameters, and then you are ready to go.
+At the time of writing, the Ikomia HUB offers the following object detection models (more to come):

 • Faster RCNN